 by Sam Rapp

 A kingdom divided against itself will not stand.
 Sometimes, breaking off from the norm is what it takes to make a difference, and that is exactly how Independent Presbyterian Church came to be.
 Independent Presbyterian was formed in 1916 around a man named Henry Edmonds.
 Edmonds was the pastor of South Highland Presbyterian there he encountered a strong-willed elder who often sought to run off pastors who did not agree with him.
 Edmonds was one of the men who disagreed with this elder, and therefore ended up leaving South Highland.
-The major doctrine that Edmonds disagreed with was predestination, but that was just one of many others that separated him from the deacon.
+The major doctrine that Edmonds disagreed with was predestination, but that was just one of many others that separated him from the elder.
 Edmonds was a man with an extraordinary heart for the oppressed and the marginalized.
 He was a social justice warrior.
 He was very counter-cultural and wanted a greater love for people and his theology was very progressive.
-He did not necessarily believe in the inerrancy of Scripture, the virgin birth, that Christ died for our sins, and many others.
+He did not necessarily believe in the inerrancy of Scripture, the virgin birth, that Christ died as a sacrifice for human, and many others.

 The Formation of Independent Presbyterian Church